HerrMotz/bachelor-thesis/publication/main.typ

 The *backend* is designed to parse SPARQL queries into Query Graphs and convert them back.
 It utilises the `spargebra`#footnote[https://docs.rs/spargebra/latest/spargebra/] library for parsing SPARQL queries, though this library is still under development.
 Verifying the correctness of the parser lies outside the scope of this work.
 Nevertheless, it was confirmed that the parser produced correct results for randomly generated SPARQL-SELECT queries with BGPs.

 To ensure compatibility between the backend and frontend, both adhere to strict types.
-The edge lists are exchanged using JSON serialisation and deserialisation.
+The edge lists are exchanged using JSON serialisation and de-serialisation.
 An entity is considered to have the properties shown in the listing below. #todo[change the reference, if the bug is fixed or I rendered it externally.]

+#todo[Rephrase so that it is clear that they both use *the same* types.
+Der Hauptpunkt, ist dass ich das Rust so geschrieben habe, dass es eine Übergabestelle für andere Programme sein könnte.]

 The VQG is exported in the form of an edge list from the frontend to the backend.
 The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI --- or to use Wikibase terminology, an entity.
 The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]

+=== Modelling Visual Query Graphs in the Implementation
 #figure(caption: [Key Data Types for the translation between VQG and SPARQL.],
 ```pintora
 classDiagram